-The CSRio seminar welcomed the biologists Camila Islas and Alice Ramos, who will talk about the integrated management of rural landscapes from the experiences obtained in their doctoral research, in the Paraíba Valley region, in São Paulo state, under a socio-ecological focus.
+In this seminar, we welcomed the biologists Camila Islas and Alice Ramos, who approached the integrated management of rural landscapes from the experiences obtained in their doctoral research, in the Paraíba Valley region (São Paulo state), under a socio-ecological focus.

 About the speakers: